crashfort/SourceDemoRender/README.md

 ## Motion blur demo
 In this demo an object is rotating 6 times per second.
 This is a fast moving object, so higher samples per second will remove banding at cost of slower recording times.
 For slower scenes you may get away with a lower sampling rate.
 Exposure is dependant on the type of content being made.

-The X axis is the samples per second and the Y axis is the exposure.
+The X axis is the samples per second and the Y axis is the exposure (click on the images to see them larger).
 |      | 960                           | 1920                           | 3840                           | 7680
 | ---- | ----------------------------- | ------------------------------ | ------------------------------ | ------------------------------
 | 0.25 | ![](media/sample/960_025.png) | ![](media/sample/1920_025.png) | ![](media/sample/3840_025.png) | ![](media/sample/7680_025.png)